wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/activate-klarna.md

 To offer Klarna as a payment method to your customers, it is first necessary sign an agreement with [Klarna.com](https://www.klarna.com/nl/zakelijk)

+Please contact <verkoop@klarna.com> for more information about this process.

 > _Make sure you inform Klarna you use MultiSafepay as a payment provider_.

 During approval, Klarna will ask us to activate the payment method for your website.

-_For existing Klarna clients, contact <webwinkel@klarna.nl> to connect your Klarna account with your MultiSafepay Control._
+_For existing Klarna clients, contact <integration@multisafepay.com> to connect your Klarna account with your MultiSafepay Control._

 As soon as we have activated Klarna for your account, you should activate Klarna in the back-end of your website as a payment method and conduct testing.
-Next, please request an acceptance test at Klarna <webwinkel@klarna.nl> and specify all urls which should be tested.
+Next, please request an acceptance test at Klarna <verkoop@klarna.com> and specify all urls which should be tested.

 Once Klarna has finished the acceptance test, you or Klarna can change the status to live environment in the Klarna Online dashboard.

+_Please note that all consumer questions are handled by [Klarna](https://www.klarna.com/nl/klantenservice/)_

 If you have any questions, please contact one of our account managers at <sales@multisafepay.com>